 George Avraamgeorge.email@example.com+ 1 416 865 6935

 George Avraam practices trial and appellate litigation.
 As part of his practice, Mr. Avraam has represented employers whose employees and former employees have engaged in significant misconduct, including committing fraud against their employers, as well misappropriating the employers confidential information or otherwise breaching their fiduciary duties.
 Mr. Avraam has been lead counsel in a number of cases involving employee and former employee misconduct.
 Mr. Avraam is certified by the Law Society of Upper Canada as a specialist in civil litigation.
-He was named a leading lawyer in Chambers Global 2013 for Employment, Labour & Pensions: Canada, and was recommended in the 2013 edition of Legal500.
-Mr. Avraam has been ranked as a leading management side labour and employment lawyer in Canada for 2010, 2011, 2012, and 2013 in Who’s Who Legal: Canada, was listed in the “Litigators to Watch” category of the 2009 Lexpert Guide to the Leading US/Canada Cross-border Litigation Lawyers in Canada, and was named one of Lexpert’s Rising Stars – Leading Lawyers under 40 in 2008.
+He was named a leading lawyer in Chambers Global 2017 for Employment and Labour: Canada, and was recommended in the 2017 edition of Legal500.
+Mr. Avraam has been repeatedly ranked as a leading management side labour and employment lawyer in Canada in Who’s Who Legal: Canada, and was named one of Lexpert’s Rising Stars – Leading Lawyers under 40 in 2008.

 Kevin Coonkevin.firstname.lastname@example.org+1 416 865 6941